The Saudi Oil Fire – Who Loses Out the Most?

 Perhaps most extreme of all is the impact on the local farmland – with many suppliers of dairy products, fish, eggs, chicken and livestock, vegetables and fresh fruit all taking a hit.
 Many farming associations have already placed appeals for funding to help them to overcome the effects of toxins within the soil as a result of the fires calling on the government to bring in foreign environmental spill control and containment specialists Stratex from Australia

 How does the future look?

 In a word; bleak.
 Although the fires were under control in a matter of hours, the sheer volume of smoke contributed more toxins to the environment than people might imagine.
 As these toxins are able to spread, the quality of oxygen depletes.
 Because Riyadh is a dry region, there simply aren’t enough trees to provide fresh supplies of oxygen to counteract the results.

 Fortunately, the wind rapidly changed direction after blowing toward the South-East during the fire and this has helped to dissipate many of the toxins present.
 The largest volumes will have fallen onto the ocean, which in turn may not affect people directly, but could go on to impact aquatic life and so slow the fishing industry down over the course of the next few years.

 These incidents should never be taken lightly and although contained; the long-lasting consequences of the smoke, ash and toxicity remain to be seen.
-Experts are still working on their evaluations of the potential damage for the future.
+Sewage equipment experts and environmental scientists are still working on their evaluations of the potential damage for the future.